dictybase-docker/cluster-ops/README.md

 just gcp-api enable-apis <project_id> gcs-files/apis/enabled_apis.txt
 ```

+While not required for running the cluster, it is helpful to disable unneeded Google Cloud APIs.

-Disable unnecessary Cloud APIs using the predefined list:
+running the following command will disable unnecessary Cloud APIs using the predefined list:

 ```sh
 just gcp-api disable-apis <project_id> gcs-files/apis/disable_enabled_apis.txt
 ```

-See [API Management documentation](docs/api.md) for details on enabling/disabling APIs.

 ### 3. Create the `kops cluster creator` Service Account

-The `kops cluster creator` service account is a dedicated service account with the necessary permissions to create and manage the Kubernetes cluster using the kops tool.
+The `kops cluster creator` service account is a dedicated service account with the necessary permissions to create and manage the Kubernetes cluster using the `kops` tool.

 Create this service account with: